21stPhenom/product-preview-component/README.md

 - Two of the most efficient methods I settled for were Flexbox and Grid.
 I later settled for Flexbox because it was easier for me to use.
 - After putting down the basic requirements on paper, I started coding the site.
 I finished with the HTML code within 30 minutes.
 I grouped the entire page into sections like the main container, flex container, image container and text containers.
 I also added classes to specific elements that needed styling in the CSS code.
 - After that I added CSS to the page step by step, starting from the largest containers(`main-container`) to the smallest(`price-container`).
 I added CSS in a mobile-first workflow, which means that I started designing for mobile screens, before adding media queries for the largeer screens.
-- At the end of all the coding, I pushed the code to Github and deployed on [Netlify], [Heroku] or [Vercel].
+- At the end of all the coding, I pushed the code to Github and deployed on Github Pages.

 ### Built with
 In the course of building this project, I made use of the following tools: